stanford-stagecast/audio/README.md

 To build you need to have:
 ```
-g++ >= 8.0
+g++ >= 9.0
-gcc >= 8.0
 libasound2-dev
-libdbus1-dev
+libdbus-1-dev
+libopus-dev
+libsndfile1-dev
 ```
-Note: If you g++-8/gc-8 properly installed and it still doesn't work, make sure to check out this article: https://linuxconfig.org/how-to-switch-between-multiple-gcc-and-g-compiler-versions-on-ubuntu-20-04-lts-focal-fossa which tells you how to set your default g++/gcc compilers to version 8.
+Note: If you have installed g++-9 and it still doesn't work, make sure to check out this article: https://linuxconfig.org/how-to-switch-between-multiple-gcc-and-g-compiler-versions-on-ubuntu-20-04-lts-focal-fossa which tells you how to set your default g++/gcc compilers to version 9.

 Once this is done, execute the following commands:
 ```